ComPHPPuebla/slim-modules/README.md

 This package allow you to organize your Slim applications in a modular structure.
 It provides the following features:

-* Ability to group your services in modules
+* Group your service definitions in service providers classes
-* Ability to group and configure your controllers in modules
+* Group and configure your controllers in controller providers classes
-* Ability to group all your application controllers and services
+* Group all your application controllers and services in single classes

 ## Installation